alexgibs/cfn-annex/README.md

       ServiceToken: ServiceToken: !ImportValue cfn-annex
       fn: pause
       input:
-        duration: 20000 # this will pause for 20seconds.
+        # This will pause for 20 seconds:
+        duration: 20000
   ```

   [⬆ back to top](#table-of-contents)